 Leading lines are another great way to add depth to your street photography.
 It means using lines in an image to guide the viewer’s eye around a photograph.
 They add a new dynamism that gives an image a sense of direction or flow.
 It can also lend order or disorder to an image, affecting the emotion of the photograph overall.

 The easiest way to convey texture within a photograph is to focus on detail.
-Finding textures in street photography is easy, there are hundreds of examples surrounding us at any given time.
+Finding textures in street photography is easy.
+There are hundreds of examples surrounding us at any given time.
 But finding an interesting textural piece worth photographing is a little harder.

 Has someone ever suggested you change your perspective on a situation?
 Sometimes approaching something from a different angle can reveal a subject in a whole new light!
 It’s the same with photography composition.
 Unusual perspectives impact the experience of both the viewer and the photographer in a unique and engaging way.

-To go for a color or a black and white image is a compositional choice and each has its pros and cons.
+To go for a color or a black and white image is a compositional choice.
+And each has its pros and cons.
 Color has the power to signify time and emotion through a single or combination of hues.
 Just as we associate warm colors like red and orange with comfort or heat, we relate to the colors in a photograph.

 This provides the viewer with clues about the image to create a more immersive experience.
 Color also has the power to grab a viewer’s attention.
 This is because it appeals to our evolutionary tendency to seek out and respond to intense colors.

 If you find that the relationship between distinct colors in your image is important or if you are trying to indicate a certain season or emotion, color would be your best bet.
-However, if your image looks too busy, with too many colors happening at once, you may want to consider converting to black and white.
+However, if your image looks too busy with too many colors happening at once, you may want to consider converting to black and white.

 Go Black and White

-Due to its association with documentary and street photography, black and white images generally evoke a sense of sensuality or seriousness.
+Due to its association with documentary and street photography, black and white images generally evoke a sense of seriousness.
 A black and white color scheme also appears to be more timeless than color images.
 They are free from color schemes associated with particular types of film, processes, or trends.